The Fall 2021 lottery for Module 1 and Full-term Option Studios will be run on on Monday, August 30 (EST).

 After the start of the semester, the final review schedule was posted on the Information for Current Students area of the GSD website.
 All students should plan on being present throughout the ENTIRE option studio final review period, as well as through the ENTIRE final exam period.
 Please consult the Academic Calendars & Schedules for these dates.

-Note, that this semester, final reviews for Module 1 studios are scheduled for Monday, March 8.
-Final reviews for Full-term and Module 2 Studios are scheduled for April 30 through May 4.
+Note, that this semester, final reviews for Module 1 studios are scheduled for October – date to be posted.
+Final reviews for Full-term and Module 2 Studios are scheduled for December 6-10.